-There are many approaches and resources for improving equity in compensation practices that can be used at different steps in the process.
+There are many approaches and resources for improving equity in compensation practices.

 - → Base salary offers on job content and the applicant's qualifications, not on a previous salary.
 (In some locations, asking for salary history is illegal.)
-This best practice will help to decrease pay gaps profession-wide.
-Asking "What salary range do you expect?" is a possible alternative to asking about previous salary. - → Consider a no-negotiation policy.
-(See the Negotiation guide.) - → Reward employees based on performance rather than on visibility (less visibility can result from personality, fewer hours in the office, alternative work times or locations, etc.). - → Provide flexible work time and location arrangements (e.g., flexible hours, compressed workweeks, part-time work, job sharing, working from home, a satellite office, or on the move), which can benefit both employees and employers.
-Inadvertently, employees who work fewer hours per week often make a lower hourly rate for doing the same work as full-time employees-keep close attention that compensation reflects the value of work.
-Provide messaging to counteract the stigma sometimes associated with using a flexible arrangement. - → Conduct regular pay audits (annual, at minimum) to check for inequity.
-Include all forms of compensation, both cash and noncash (hourly pay rates, salary, overtime, bonuses, stock options, profit sharing, life insurance, vacation/holiday pay, allowances, travel expenses, benefits, etc.), check all types of decisions (starting pay, promotional pay, bonuses and profit sharing, benefits, flexibility, etc.), and use multiple analysis methods.
-Pair audits with performance reviews if they are used to determine raises and promotions. - → Schedule pay reviews for all employees at the same time of year to address salaries holistically.
-Also review individual employee pay at key milestones, including at hiring, licensure, and promotion. - → Monitor performance evaluations, and track metrics according to supervisor, department, and organization.
-Examine patterns tied to different demographic groups (men, women, people of color) for rating-level, raise, and promotion trends, especially after a leave or during flexible work arrangements.
+This practice will help to decrease pay gaps profession-wide.
+Asking "What salary range do you expect?" is a possible alternative to asking about previous salary. - → Consider the pros and cons of a no-negotiation policy.53 This strategy has been proposed as an alternative way of closing pay gaps.
+(See the Negotiation guide.) - → Reward employees based on performance rather than on visibility.
+Some employees may be overlooked due to hours in the office, workspace, alternative work times or locations, or personality. - → Provide flexible work time and location arrangements (e.g., flexible hours, compressed workweeks, part-time work, job sharing, working from home, a satellite office, or on the move), which can benefit both employees and employers.54 Employees who work fewer hours per week often make a lower hourly rate for doing the same work as full-time employees-keep close attention that compensation reflects the value of work.
+Provide messaging to counteract the stigma sometimes associated with using a flexible arrangement.55 (See the Advancing Careers guide.)

+- → Conduct regular pay audits (annually, at minimum) to check for inequity.
+Include all forms of compensation, both cash and noncash (hourly pay rates, salary, overtime, bonuses, stock options, profit sharing, life insurance, vacation/holiday pay, allowances, travel expenses, benefits, etc.), examine all types of decisions (starting pay, promotional pay, bonuses and profit sharing, benefits, flexibility, etc.), and use multiple analysis methods.
+56 Time audits to precede performance reviews so that your raise and promotion decisions can be fair. - → Schedule and announce pay reviews for all employees at the same time of year to address salaries holistically.
+Also review individual employee pay at key milestones: hiring, licensure, and promotion.
+Be clear on the timeline for follow up with employees on outcomes and decisions, and state if there will be a window of time to negotiate. - → Monitor performance evaluations, and track metrics according to supervisor, department, and organization.
+Examine patterns tied to different demographic groups (men, women, people of color) for rating-level, raise, and promotion trends, especially after a leave or during flexible work arrangements. - → Address unjustified disparities.
+Provide pay increases, along with back pay for the full period of the gap, to bring an affected employee's compensation in line. - → Do not allow exceptions to your pay policies.
+Your employees' trust is invaluable and depends on your transparency and fairness.
+If someone is adversely affected, consider revising the policy for everyone.